ericfortis/mockaton/README.md

 ```

 By the way, [this browser extension](https://github.com/ericfortis/devtools-ext-tar-http-requests)
-can create a TAR of your XHR requests following that convention.
+can create a TAR of your requests following that convention.

 Nonetheless, you don’t need to mock everything.
 Indicate
 your backend address in `Config.proxyFallback`, and Mockaton
-will fall back to it on routes you don’t have mocks for.
+will request from it routes you don’t have mocks for.

 ### Dashboard Example